nhoening/StoSim/doc/index.rst

-Welcome to Nicessa's documentation!
+Welcome to StoSim's documentation!
 ====================================

-NICESSA is a light-weight framework for parameterised simulations.
+StoSim is a light-weight framework for parameterised simulations.
 The researcher provides the simulation itself (written in the language of his/her choice), but the framework relieves him/her of many generalisable technical tasks in

   * configuring the simulation
   * executing many runs
   * and analysing the results

-Nicessa should be easy to get started with: By only writing one configuration file, your simulation will be parameterised and distributed on several cpus in the network.
+StoSim should be easy to get started with: By only writing one configuration file, your simulation will be parameterised and distributed on several cpus in the network.
 Then, paper-ready plots as well as T-tests are being created (see :ref:`basic_example`).
-All your code needs to do to work with Nicessa is to read a set of parameters from a config file and write its output into a file which Nicessa provides.
+All your code needs to do to work with StoSim is to read a set of parameters from a config file and write its output into a file which StoSim provides.

 .. image:: img/wrapping.png
     :align: center

-But Nicessa also needs to be very customisable.
-For instance, you can plug in your own scripts to analyze the results which Nicessa generated and selected for you.
+But StoSim also needs to be very customisable.
+For instance, you can plug in your own scripts to analyze the results which StoSim generated and selected for you.
 In addition, you might want to run the simulation on a computation cluster you have access to (this is high on our TODO-list).

-Nicessa stands for "**\ N**\ on-\ **i**\ ntrusive **c**\ ombinatorial **e**\ xecution of **s**\ tochastic **s**\ imulations and their **A**\ nalysis".
-It is developed under an open-source MIT license at the CWI Amsterdam and written in Python (but the simulation can be written in any programming language).
-Find the `code at github <https://github.com/nhoening/Nicessa/>`_ (click `here <https://github.com/nhoening/Nicessa/zipball/master>`_ to grab the latest version as a zip-archive).
+StoSim is developed under an open-source MIT license at the CWI Amsterdam and written in Python (but the simulation can be written in any programming language).
+Find the `code at github <https://github.com/nhoening/stosim/>`_ (click `here <https://github.com/nhoening/stosim/zipball/master>`_ to grab the latest version as a zip-archive).
 It makes use of open-source industry standards like Gnuplot and Gnu R.
-While it proves very useful for its current small userbase, there is still lots of things to do even better (see `the Ticket tracker <http://www.assembla.com/spaces/nicessa/tickets>`_) and a lot of great ideas to go from here.
+While it proves very useful for its current small userbase, there is still lots of things to do even better (see `the Ticket tracker <http://www.assembla.com/spaces/stosim/tickets>`_) and a lot of great ideas to go from here.
 Let me know if you have ideas or want to contribute.

 Please contact `Nicolas Honing <nicolas@cwi.nl>`_ with any questions or problems.

-There also is a `PDF version <Nicessa.pdf>`_ of this documentation
+There also is a `PDF version <StoSim.pdf>`_ of this documentation

 ******************
 Narrative contents